oqv/guidelines/git.md

 - The first line should be **50 characters or less**.
 - Use the first line as a clear summary of the change.
 - Subsequent lines (if any) can be fairly verbose and detailed.
-- Use imperative language.
+- Use imperative language, e.g. `Update README.md`
 - Use prefixes: `Add`, `Remove`, `Update`, `Refactor`, `Fix`.
 - Capitalize the first letter.
 Use spaces between words.
-Place dot at the end.
+- Avoid dot at the end of the first line.

 ## Bonus for GitHub Users